 The Wicker Husband

 The ugly girl can’t find a husband, so she asks the basket-maker to make her one.
 But when the wicker husband is finished, he makes such an excellent spouse that the rest of the village get jealous and determine to destroy them both.
 But the villagers haven’t reckoned on the old basket maker, who decides to get his revenge… A traditional but completely original folk tale.
-The Wicker Husband will be produced as a musical theatre show in 2020 by the Watermill Theatre in Newbury
+The Wicker Husband was produced as a musical theatre show in 2020 by the Watermill Theatre in Newbury.
+Unfortunately the opening week was hit by the COVID-related theatre closedown.
+I've no idea if it's coming back!

 The Brassicstein Cabbage Wars